devzendo/transputer-macro-assembler/README.md

 Project started 19 April 2018.
 Successful eForth assembly verified 25 June 2018.

-In active development; unfinished; not yet at its first release (as of mid-June 2018).
+In active development; unfinished; not yet at its first release (as of mid-August 2018).

 Parser, macro expansion, code generation and output of binary file and listing are done.
+Optimally encodes direct instructions into pfix/nfix sequences - especially for forward references where location might not yet be known.

-The assembler has built a binary of eForth without any parsing/code gen errors - and a close inspection of the listing side-by-side with that produced by MASM suggests that I'm assembling identically to MASM!
+The assembler has built a binary of eForth without any parsing/code gen errors (using macros, not .T800 mode yet) - and a close inspection of the listing side-by-side with that produced by MASM suggests that I'm assembling identically to MASM!
 I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification

 Current work:

-  * need to retain all references to symbols so that if they change during convergence, their referents are rebuilt
+  * need to retain all references to storage contents so that if embedded constants/labels change during convergence, the storage is re-evaluated

 Remaining work:
   * local labels